BuildOnViction/dex-protocol/README.md

-# p2p programming in go-ethereum
+# DEX protocol POC using p2p programming in go-ethereum and Swarm storage

 These code examples are intended to demonstrate the main building blocks of peer-to-peer comunications in go-ethereum.
 They are organized in chapters, where every example in a chapter builds on the next.